-Developed in partnership with Socitm, RASP has been created with the input and insight of around 50 senior level decision makers from local authorities who have been involved in delivering shared service programmes.
+Conceived by independent digital consultant Jos Creese, and developed in partnership with Socitm, RASP has been created with the input and insight of around 50 senior level decision makers from local authorities who have been involved in delivering shared service programmes.

 The tool assesses your readiness for shared services by going through a set of in-depth diagnostic questions in five areas:

 - Shared vision – the extent to which there is wider buy-in for the planned project, political backing, a detailed understanding of what will be shared and agreement on which areas of best practice will be absorbed in the partnership

 - Ethos and cultures – looking at structure, identity, skills and who will lead in specific areas of the shared services